 Production of the Mark I Tiger ran from June 1964 until December 1966.
 During this time approximately 3800 units were built.
 This model featured a 260 cubic inch (4.3L) version of the Ford V8 small block.
 It can be differentiated from the Mark 1A by the round-cornered doors and lead-filled body seams.

 The Mark IA accounted for the following 2700 cars.
 These units also had the Ford V8 260 cubic inch V8 small block engine (164HP), but they were fitted with square-cornered doors and unfilled body seams.

 Only approximately 500 Mark II were made between December 1966 and June 1967.
 These cars were highly sought after housing a 289 cubic inch (4.7L) Ford V8 (200HP).
 The exterior of the vehicle can be distinguished from the Mk I by the egg-crate grille.

 The Ending for the Tiger

 The 1960s were a tough decade for the Rootes Group.
 At the same time that Rootes was under a financial strain, Chrysler was looking to expand into the European market.

-In 1967, Chrysler acquired controlling interest of Rootes after investing £20 million.
+In 1967, Chrysler acquired the controlling interest of Rootes after investing £20 million.
 This takeover led to the production of the Tiger being wound up.
-The Sunbeam Tiger did not fit their business portfolio given it was a Ford-powered car.
-The production of the Tiger continued until the Ford V8 engine stock ran out in 1967.
+The vehicle did not fit their business portfolio given it was a Ford-powered car.
+The production of the vehicle continued until the Ford V8 engine stock ran out in 1967.